swarmbase/swarmbase/README.md

 yarn install
 ```

-There is also a docker-compose.yaml file provided that runs the wiki-swarm example by default:
+There is also a docker-compose.yaml file provided that runs the wiki-swarm example by default (will need for examples):

 ```sh
 docker-compose build